NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-3-visualising-workflows.md

     wildcards: first=a, second=b
 ```

-because although no files involved in the workflow have been changed, Snakemake
+Because although no files involved in the workflow have been changed, Snakemake
 recognizes that the workflow code itself has been modified and this triggers
 a re-run.